ryliejamesthomas/tildedocs-source/about-us.md

 ---

-Currently, we're just two technical writers who are interested in helping people learn about public Unix servers, the decentralized web, and the command line.
+Currently, we're just two technical writers who are interested in helping people learn about social Unix servers, the decentralized web, and the command line.